cysabi/nautilus-chambers/docs/profiles.md

 ### Weapon class
 the `weapons.json` document is split into classes, each with their own id.
-Actual weapon id's are only unique within the class, so the class id must also be stored.
+**Weapon** id's are only unique within the class, so the class id is also be stored.

 ### Sub abilities
 Sub abilities are stored as an array of `IdAbility`s.